kkalouli/GKR_semantic_parser/README.md

 5. Download the jar file *edu.mit.jwi_2.4.0.jar* from <https://projects.csail.mit.edu/jwi/>

 6. Create a new folder *GKR_libs* somewhere in your system.
 Copy in this folder the following files:
-- the *edu.mit.jwi_2.4.0.jar* jar file
+- the *edu.mit.jwi_2.4.0.jar* jar file you just downloaded
-- the *JIGSAW.jar* file (found in the folder dist of your JIGSAW installation)
+- the *JIGSAW.jar* file (found in the folder *dist* of your JIGSAW installation)
 - the *maxent-3.0.0.jar* file (found in the folder *dist/lib/* of your JIGSAW installation)
 - *opennlp-tools-1.5.0.jar* (found in the folder *dist/lib/* of your JIGSAW installation)

+7. Download the *glove.6B.zip* from <https://nlp.stanford.edu/projects/glove/> and unzip it.
+Choose the size of the embedding file you want to work with and copy this file into *GKR_semantic_parser/sem.mapper/src/main/resources/*.
+The default file chosen is the *glove.6B.300d.txt*.
+If you choose this file, you don't need to do anything further.
+If you choose another size file, you have to also configure the file *GKR_semantic_parser/sem.mapper/src/main/resources/gkr.properties*.
+In particular you must change the line ``` glove=../sem.mapper/src/main/resources/glove.6B.300d.txt``` to the name of the file you chose.

 Go back into the cloned directory and find the *build.gradle* file of the *sem.mapper* folder.
 Change the following line